vpendo/HTML-CSS-Group12/README.md

 2. Step Two

-    Open the HTML-CSS-Group12 folder in your downloads folder
+    Open the HTML-CSS-Group12 folder in your downloads folder.

 3. Step three